mhzhu1/cs323-notes/probabilistic/markov_chains/index.md

 natural assumption since no matter what state we start in, we want to be able to reach the target distribution in the limit.

-Other assumptions we will make are that the Markov chain is irreducible (all states communicate with each other: for all $$i,j\in S$$,
+The key assumptions we will make are that the Markov chain is irreducible (all states communicate with each other: for all $$i,j\in S$$,
 $$p_{ij}^{(n)}>0$$ for some $$n$$, meaning you can go from any state to any other state for a large enough $$n$$) and the Markov chain is aperiodic (there exists $$n$$ such that for all $$n'\geq n$$,